 Nigeria’s economic potential and social development are undermined by the country’s poor infrastructure and limited access to the finance needed to improve it.
 To overcome this, the Government of Nigeria needs support to improve both how it spends money on infrastructure and how it attracts the private investment needed to develop infrastructure that is climate-resilient and fit-for-purpose.

-To pave the way towards a more prosperous Nigeria, the Foreign, Commonwealth and Development Office is funding the UK Nigeria Infrastructure Advisory Facility, a £72.8 million programme providing technical assistance on infrastructure to the Federal Government of Nigeria and selected state governments.
+To pave the way towards a more prosperous Nigeria, the Foreign, Commonwealth and Development Office is funding the UK Nigeria Infrastructure Advisory Facility, a £40 million programme providing technical assistance on infrastructure to the Federal Government of Nigeria and selected state governments.
 It aims to stimulate sustainable economic growth through transforming Nigeria’s capacity to plan, finance, deliver and maintain climate-smart critical infrastructure in the power, roads, and infrastructure finance sectors, directly benefiting the poorest and most vulnerable Nigerians.
-Specifically, it seeks to:

-• Transform institutions at policy level to reduce poverty and address climate change across Nigeria’s power sector;
+- Transform institutions at policy level to reduce poverty and address climate change across Nigeria’s power sector;

-• Gather infrastructure data to optimise spending and prioritise climate-smart decision-making, ensuring that at least one fifth of roads maintenance projects in the federal budget are analysed through a roads assessment system;
+- Gather infrastructure data to optimise spending and prioritise climate-smart decision-making, ensuring that at least one fifth of roads maintenance projects in the federal budget are analysed through a roads assessment system;

-• Establish a $2 billion project pipeline with private and public partners.
+- Establish a $2 billion project pipeline with private and public partners.

-• Prioritising technical assistance to counterparties of Nigeria’s Federal Government with a clear commitment to change and mutual accountability, ensuring that climate, poverty and gender are well embedded in each sector of our technical delivery
+- Prioritising technical assistance to counterparties of Nigeria’s Federal Government with a clear commitment to change and mutual accountability, ensuring that climate, poverty and gender are well embedded in each sector of our technical delivery;

-• Building strong partnerships development partners, development finance institutions and the private sector and
+- Building strong partnerships development partners, development finance institutions and the private sector; and

-• Using Tetra Tech’s global network of specialists, to providing support across a wide range of technical expertise.
+- Using Tetra Tech’s global network of specialists, to providing support across a wide range of technical expertise.

-Supporting climate resilient infrastrcuture
+Supporting climate resilient infrastructure

 UKNIAF is now largely funded through the International Climate Finance (ICF) budget, after the team restructured the programmes exercise to reflect climate priorities at a global and national level.
 The diversity of the three sectors and UKNIAF’s aim to change the foundations of how infrastructure is strategically planned, implemented, and managed correspond with the ICF’s primary goal: achieving transformational change within critical institutions.
 UKNIAF’s climate work across each sector includes:

-• Power: building the capacity of critical agencies across the sector to ensure the efficient use of electricity and the reduction of greenhouse gas emissions on the electricity grid.
+- Power: building the capacity of critical agencies across the sector to ensure the efficient use of electricity and the reduction of greenhouse gas emissions on the electricity grid.

-• Infrastructure Finance: strengthening institutions to unlock finance for sustainable infrastructure.
+- Infrastructure Finance: strengthening institutions to unlock finance for sustainable infrastructure.
 The finance attracted will further help reduce poverty across Nigeria.

 Results